gtieng/sql-challenge/README.md

 With the data for this project conveniently made available as `.csv` files to import into our database, we'll move ahead to the demonstrating SQL query structures.

 ### 1. Basic Selection
-In SQL, query statements are comprised of a combination of clauses with the most basic type making use of `SELECT` to choose columns to display and `FROM` to identify from the data source.
+In SQL, query statements are comprised of a combination of clauses with the most basic type making use of `SELECT` to choose columns to display and `FROM` to identify the data source.
 The use of `*` denotes selecting all data.

 ```
 select *